Australia is a developed country and its major cities feature in top 10 cities to live every year. But, it is definitely not equal to America.

 Unlike US, there is no tipping culture in Australia.
 This can probably save you about 15-20% of bill each time you eat out.

-But, these savings are offset as the tips are built into the food cost if you compare it with US.
-The regular/house (called Flat White in Oz terms) large coffee will easily cost you A$4.5 even at McDonalds.
+But, these savings are offset by the food cost if you compare it with US.
+The regular/house coffee (called Flat White in Oz terms) will easily cost you A$4.5 even at McDonalds.

 The cost of food is high due to the high minimum wage in Australia.
 You do feel the pinch if you earn in Australian dollars and then spend in it too.